 Sarah’s productivity plan

 - Doing something, anything.
 The Hawthorne effect suggests that doing almost anything can act as a spur to improved performance.
-In fact, even just observing performance and trying to improve can signal your intent to change.
+Even just observing performance and trying to improve can signal your intent to change.
 Sarah’s team noticed that she was a woman with a plan and this made them more alert to the need to alter course.

 - Focusing.
 One of the biggest problems, her colleagues revealed, was a stream of requests from other parts of the business.
 There was a constant feeling of interruption, fire fighting and being on the back foot.
 Sarah’s first decision was to tell other divisions that her team was focusing on the launch, at least until everything was running smoothly.
 It was her top priority and she needed the rest of the business to understand this too.
 By doing this, she created the space her team needed to make progress.

 - Measuring.
 If it doesn’t get measured, it doesn’t happen.
 Sarah worked with her colleague John, who had run a similar event the previous year, to break down the launch into smaller tasks.
-Together they wrote them out on index cards and bluetacked them to the wall of the office.
+Together they wrote them out on index cards and blue tacked them to the office wall.
 Whenever someone completed one of the tasks, they got to cross it off with a round of applause from the rest of the team.
-At first people were hesitant and sarcastic about it, but they soon saw the progress the team was making and ended up enjoying the recognition they received.
+At first, people were hesitant and sarcastic about it, but they soon saw the progress the team was making and ended up enjoying the recognition they received.

 Stop.
 Collaborate and listen.

 - Communicating.
 Sarah set up a live chat tool for her team.
-She looked at Slack, Trillian and Microsoft Teams.
+She looked at Slack and Microsoft Teams.
 More responsive and interactive than email and less disruptive than phone calls or shouting out across the room.